dlemire60/dlemire60.github.io/index.md

 picking “Pages” in the print dialog and entering “s*x*” where “*x*” is the section number you want to print.

 Line numbering (enormously useful for document review) is under Layout (P), Line Numbers (LN), which includes control over if and where line numbering gets reset.
-Unfortunately, that doesn’t give you control over the appearance of your line numbers, that’s set with the “Line Number” style.
+Unfortunately, that location isn't where you control the appearance of your line numbers: that’s set with the “Line Number” style.
 Change that style to change the look of line numbers.
 The default “Line Number’” style is simply the default paragraph font and size specified in the Normal style; I prefer line numbers to be smaller than my text so they’re less obtrusive.
 Since sans-serif fonts are more readable in small sizes, I will typically set the font formatting of the Line Number style to something like 8-Point Arial, Calibri or Verdana.

 ## Paragraph Formatting